June 2020 – Component Traceability is Key

 Traceability and transparency can also boost a company’s brand image and gain customer loyalty.
 Sourcing traceable products can also save companies a considerable amount of time and money.
 If any faults arise with a product an OEM or subcontractor can get a recall notice out quickly – reducing legal costs and mitigating profit loss.

 As the demand for traceability continues it is important for brands to demonstrate their authenticity through their supply chain.

 GD Rectifiers only buys components directly from OEMs, they are an authorised distributor for over 30 of the world’s leading manufacturers, in order to ensure the component is new, authentic and fully warrantable under the direct supplier.

 They also maintain the ISO: 9001:2015 accreditation, which certifies the purchasing, warehousing and distribution of electronic components to original equipment manufacturers and/or customer specifications.

 GD Rectifiers believes in transparency throughout all business practices, including product selection, distribution and customer service.

-GD Rectifiers is a UK distributor for over 30 of the world’s leading electronic component manufacturers, including: IXYS, Westcode, Semikron, Dynex, Mersen, Bussmann, Ocram, Arcol, Telcon and Enerdoor.
+GD Rectifiers is a UK distributor for over 30 of the world’s leading electronic component manufacturers, including: IXYS: now part of Littelfuse, Westcode, Semikron, Dynex, Mersen, Bussmann, Ocram, Arcol, Telcon and Enerdoor.